mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 ```

 Where `num ∈ ℕ`.
 Note that there's no syntax construct for expressing negative numbers in our language, which means that it will operate only on natural numbers.
 In order to be consistent with the grammar the result of `pred 0` will return `0`.

+As you can see the syntax of our programming language involves the unicode symbols `→` and `λ` for declaring an abstraction (or a function, in the context of JavaScript).
+In case you have a Greek keyboard layout `λ` will be easy to type (I suppose), on the other hand in order to quickly type `→` you will need some kind of a keyboard shortcut.
+In other words, the syntax of our language is not very ergonomic.

 # Semantics